-The 1990’s saw an even more dramatic increase in the growth of the village.
+The 1990s saw an even more dramatic increase in the growth of the village.
 The population rose from 7,388 in 1990 to over 18,500 in 2000.
 Within that time period, over a dozen new residential developments were completed within Grayslake and Hainesville.
 The population in Hainesville alone rose from 134 in 1990 to over 2,000 in 2000.
 This tremendous growth also created a heavy demand on the park district to provide more open space and additional programs for the growing community.
 A significant number of neighborhood parks were developed during this time with assistance from developer contributions of land and cash and also from grants.
-Further coordination with local schools to utilize school facilities was also completed for additional programming space.
+Further coordination with local schools to utilize school facilities helped provide additional programming space.
 A number of referendums proposed to voters within this time period to levy for additional taxes and issue park bonds for development were unsuccessful.
-One referendum, in the spring of 1999, did however receive voter support.
+However, one referendum in the spring of 1999 did receive voter support.
 A proposition to levy and collect a tax in order to provide recreational programs for the handicapped passed.
 This successful referendum led to the district joining a special recreation association which is now the 7-member Special Recreation Association of Central Lake County.

 In 2010, the population of the park district had grown to over 22,000 residents.
 It also began the next phase of developing 20 additional acres of Alleghany Park.
-The eventual slowdown of residential growth also enabled the district to actively examine it current inventory of over 420 acres of parkland and their overall conditions.
+The eventual slowdown of residential growth enabled the district to actively examine its current inventory of over 420 acres of parkland and their overall conditions.
 As the majority of the district’s parks, especially the aging neighborhood parks, were developed within the last 20 years, it became evident that maintaining, replacing and updating its current inventory of park components and amenities would be a predominant focus for the district in the years to come.
 Thus the development of planning instruments began with the culmination of those efforts resulting in the development of the district’s Comprehensive Plan in 2015.